MyScript/myscript-text-web/THIRD_PARTY_SOFTWARE_AND_LICENCES.md

 Third Party Software and Licenses.

-Myscript-toolbar web component is using the following third party software:
+Myscript-text-web is using the following third party software:

 - Polymer